Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: Distribution-Embedding Multi-Agent Proximal Policy Optimization

 \subsubsection{Offline environment simulation}

-Based on the statistical features of $\{q_n(t)\}$ and $\{g_{n,m,q}(t)\}$, we simulate an offline environment to provide the following functions. \begin{itemize} \item State evolution: We simulate $\{q_n(t)\}$ and $\{g_{n,m,q}(t)\}$ based on their statistical features and use them along with the current state $\bm{s}(t)$ to calculate the next state $\bm{s}(t+1)$ and the next agent observations $\{\bm{s}_m(t+1)\}_{m=1}^M$ with \eqref{eq:qn}, \eqref{eq:cnm}, and \eqref{eq:gnm}. \item Reward generation: Reward $r(t)$ is calculated based on \eqref{def:reward}. \end{itemize}
+We first estimate the distributions of $\{q_n(t)\}$ and $\{g_{n,m,q}(t)\}$ using their historical observations, and then employ these distributions to simulate an offline environment to provide the following functions. \begin{itemize} \item State evolution: We simulate the value of $q_n(t)$ and $g_{n,m,q}(t)$ based on their respective estimated distributions and use them along with the current state $\bm{s}(t)$ to calculate the next state $\bm{s}(t+1)$ and the next agent observations $\{\bm{s}_m(t+1)\}_{m=1}^M$ by using \eqref{eq:qn}, \eqref{eq:cnm}, and \eqref{eq:gnm}. \item Reward generation: Reward $r(t)$ is calculated based on \eqref{def:reward}. \end{itemize}